 9000 S. State Street, Sandy, UT

-*please do not call Wasatch Running to ask if you can pick-up your packet early.
+*please do not call Wasatch Running to ask if you can pick-up your packet early or for event questions.

 SATURDAY September 11th - RACE DAY 6-7:30am